Table of Contents

 Step 4: Compile the Data

 Next, draft the response, making it simple to understand.
-The files you're using should be easily accessible so that the subject can easily look at all of the information and understand what you have shown them.
+The files you're using should be easily accessible so that the subject can easily look at all the information and understand what you have shown them.
 Otherwise, you could be accused of not being transparent and trying to confuse your data subject.

-Make sure that your response includes all of the information that they have requested.
+Make sure that your response includes all the information that they have requested.
 If they want everything, then even include any redacted documents to make sure that you are compliant with the laws on privacy data.

 Step 5: Explain Their Rights